wailwinphyo/Mini-POS/Docs/Project Specification.md

 9. Sale report by Cashier by Date interval, for example How many item are sold and their total price amount within Jan 1 and Feb 2.

-10.Monthly total sale report for a shop.
+10. Monthly total sale report for a shop.

 Code should be separated into 3 layer , UI, business and DAO.
 Sample layering can be checked in SwingJDBC project in GitHub.